-We have made this list in an effort to preserve the many hundreds of witty jokes that have been “spieled” on Disney’s Jungle Cruise for the last 45 years since Disneyland opened.
+We have made this list in an effort to preserve the many hundreds of witty jokes that have been “spieled” on Disney’s Jungle Cruise for the last 60+ years since Disneyland opened.
 Many of the very best lines are lost over time as even the official Disney scripts change every few years.
 We hope that this will be a permanent repository for some of the best (and worst) humor ever delivered in the “Tropical rivers of the world.”
 This is not an official script.
 If you have heard a joke while on the Jungle Cruise, be sure to leave it in the comments below and we will consider adding it!

 While in line: